 Eco-friendly practices have only started to emerge recently, as research on how the actions of the modern world are affecting the environment highlights the need for a focus on sustainability.
 The utility sector—which brings together water, electricity, gas, and waste management—is no exception to

 One of the most significant issues to solve in the fight against climate change is energy supply.
 Non-renewable resources are no longer a viable option for the sustainable future.
 Governments around the world are slowly transitioning to renewable energy sources in accordance with global goals.
-T
+To

 To combat climate change head-on, the renewable energy movement must employ nuclear power as an incremental chess piece.
 Despite churning out challenges like construction delays, rising costs, and unresolved waste handling, the potential of fission is too significant to overlook.
 Industry leaders

 The utility industry is considered indispensable in the composite world.
 Companies in the field provide necessary services such as electric power, gas, water, and waste disposal.
 However, most are privately owned and closely monitored to supply service at fair rates.
-As of 2022, essential s
+As of 2022, essential services

 The world is racing to reduce emissions and move to clean energy.
 Organizations are rethinking their efforts, and considering new approaches and technologies, and consumers are increasingly demanding greener solutions with a sustainable impact.
-Small Modular Reactors (SMRs) are becoming a key
+Small Modular Reactors (SMRs) are becoming a key focus

 1 2